 The quest for a Northwest Passage from the Atlantic to the Pacific ocean was a great interest to Great Britain, whose maritime vessels sailed the world in support of its colonies and trade.
 To discover the fabled Northwest passage would reduce the distance between Europe and the far east dramatically.
 The Northwest Passage would not only save time and money, it would also become the main transit route for trade between Europe and Asia.
 This was the purpose of the Franklin Expedition.

 On 19 May 1845, Sir John Franklin and his men (24 officers and 110 men) sailed two modern vessels, the Erebus and the Terror, on an expedition to discover this route.
 The ships were reinforced to manage this journey in rough arctic waters and supplied with three years of goods, to include tinned food and a large library.
-They were last seen by whalers in Baffin Bay on 26 July 1845.
+The crew of the Franklin expedition were last seen by whalers in Baffin Bay on 26 July 1845.

 At this point, the story becomes sketchy.
-What has been discovered is that they spent the winter on 1845-1846 camped on Beechey Island.
+What has been discovered is that they spent the winter of 1845-1846 camped on Beechey Island.
 Once the ice broke, they sailed to the northwestern portion of King William Island.
-Once there, they were again trapped by sea ice at Victoria Straight that refused to let them go.
+Once there, they were again trapped at Victoria Strait by sea ice that refused to let them go.